-Whether you are straight, gay or bisexual, we welcome applications from people who can bring different skills, knowledge and life experiences to the fostering role.
-We are interested in assessing your ability to care for children, not your sexuality.
+We welcome applications from single people and couples who can bring different skills, knowledge and life experiences to the fostering role.
+We are interested in stability and your ability to care for children.

 I don’t have specific qualifications, can I foster?

 You won't need any special qualifications – but you will need a practical understanding of children and their needs.
 We'll give you the training you need as a foster carer, and we’ll expect all adults in the household to attend the skills to foster course as part of your assessment.